SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

 There are several optional run options

-optional arguments:
+optional arguments working for all are:
   -h, --help                         show this help message and exit -r, --read-from-disk               Reads the data from file "json" instead of downloading it.
-  -p, --plot                         Plots the data.
   -h5, --hdf5                        Changes output format from json to hdf5.
   -o OUT_PATH, --out_path OUT_PATH   Defines folder for output.

-Note: The plot option is at the moment just working for the rki data
+optional arguments working for some are:
+  -p, --plot                         Plots the data. [rki] -sd, --start-date                  Changes date for which data collection is started [divi] -ed, --end-date                    Changes date for which data collection is stopped [divi] -u, -- update                      Just chronological missing data is added, **after** the existing ones

 Results
 -------